Badsworth/pfml_scripts/infra/README.md

 ## Directory Structure

-This directory contains three standalone modules:
+This directory contains two standalone modules:

-- `constants` provide shared values for other terraform modules.
 - `pfml-aws` is account-level infrastructure that must be manually deployed by an infra-admin.
 - `monitoring` is monitoring infrastructure that is automatically deployed when changed in the main branch.